Manx cat: Tail (or lack thereof)

 Since the early days of breed recognition in the late 19th century, Manx show cats have been rumpy through stumpy specimens, with stubby and longy Manx not qualifying to be shown except in the "Any Other Variety" or household pet class.
 Kittens with complete tails may be born in a purebred Manx litter, having not inherited the taillessness appearance at all.
-Depending on the country and cat organization referenced, rumpy, rumpy risers and stumpies are the only Manx cat tail types that fit the breed standard for Manx cats.
+Depending on the country and cat organisation referenced, rumpy, rumpy risers and stumpies are the only Manx cat tail types that fit the breed standard for Manx cats.
 The longer cat tail lengths seen in some Manx cats are considered a breed fault, although they occur as naturally in the breed, but not as often, as the shorter tails.
 Although these longer tail types are of purebred Manx ancestry, they do not possess the dominant gene so cannot pass it on.
 However, since the Manx tail mutation gene is dominant, these longer-tailed purebred Manx cats may still be used in breeding programs and may even be considered in an effort to help avoid the fatal spinal deformities that sometimes result in tailless Manx cats.

 The Manx breed is genetically distinct from the Japanese Bobtail breed, another naturally occurring insular breed.
 The Japanese Bobtail always has at least some tail, ranging from a small "pom" to a stubby but distinct tail, which is kinked or curled and usually has a slightly bulbous and fluffy appearance; by contrast, the Manx has a straight tail when one is present at all.
-The Japanese Bobtail has a markedly different appearance from the Manx, and is characterized by almond-shaped eyes, a triangular face, long ears, and lean body, like many other Asian breeds.
+The Japanese Bobtail has a markedly different appearance from the Manx, and is characterised by almond-shaped eyes, a triangular face, long ears, and lean body, like many other Asian breeds.
 The gene responsible for the bobbed or kinked tail in that breed is recessive and unrelated to the dominant Manx tail-suppression gene; the bobtail gene is not connected to any serious deformities, while the tail-suppression gene can, under certain conditions, give rise to a pattern of sometimes lethal health problems.
 The Pixie-bob breed also has a short tail, and may be genetically related to the Manx.
 More will be clear about tail genetics as more genetic studies are done on cat populations and as DNA testing improves; most domestic animal genetic work has been done with dogs and livestock breeds.

 Manx (and other tail-suppressed breeds) do not exhibit problems with balance; balance is controlled primarily by the inner ear.
 In cats, dogs and other large-bodied mammals, balance involves but is not dependent upon the tail (contrast with rats, for whom the tail is a quite significant portion of their body mass).